cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 ### Additional Config

-For more information on all the available configuration options, see [configuration reference](/guides/references/configuration).
+For more information on all the available configuration options, see the [configuration reference](/guides/references/configuration).